-Are you a new Canadian and thinking of franchising in Canada?
-Prepare for Canada, along with The Franchise X-Perts, are excited to introduce our new initiative Franchising for New Canadians.
-We’ll provide you with the tools and resources to help you understand the foundations of franchising.
+Are you a new Canadian thinking about franchise opportunities in Canada?
+Prepare for Canada, along with The Franchise X-Perts, can provide you with tools, resources, and information to help you understand the basics of franchising.
+Our program, Franchising for New Canadians is intended to help newcomers learn the essentials of franchising before making any big decision and commitment.

-There are three generally accepted options most likely suited to new Canadians:
+If you’re thinking about self-employment options, there are three general options that are most likely suited to new Canadians:

 - Start a new business from scratch